TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 .. exception:: SubprocessError

-    Base class for all other exceptions from this module.
+    Base kundi for all other exceptions kutoka this module.

     .. versionadded:: 3.3

 .. exception:: TimeoutExpired

-    Subclass of :exc:`SubprocessError`, raised when a timeout expires while waiting for a child process.
+    Subkundi of :exc:`SubprocessError`, raised when a timeout expires while waiting for a child process.

     .. attribute:: cmd